You’ve been poring over home values online and doing drive-bys of houses for sale in your neighborhood. You’ve decided: It’s time to sell your home.

 If you need more of a runway compared to other home sellers — maybe you’re buying your next home after selling, for example — three to four months out is a good timeline to begin reaching out to potential listing agents.

-What to do before contacting a realtor to sell
+What to do before calling a realtor to sell your home

 Pinpoint a realistic selling price

-One of the most important things you’ll initially discuss with a realtor is what they think your listing price should be.
+One of the most important topics you’ll initially discuss with a realtor is the price they recommend listing your home at.

 But conveying that number is one of the things you should not tell your realtor when selling.